 After realising what Dr. Dahm’s research as really been used for, Dr. Zan, a cyborg himself, contacts Blaze Fielding and explains Mr. X’s plans for the city officials.
 Upon learning of the severity of the situation, Blaze contacts her old police partners Axel Stone and Adam Hunter.
 Axel agrees to join the task force, but Adam is unable to because of his own commitments within the police force.
 However, his younger brother Eddie “Skate” Hunter agrees to join the task force in his place.

 Consistent with the previous two instalments, Streets of Rage 3 follows suit.
 The game can be played in one-player or two-player co-op mode.
-Each fighter has different stats depending on what you prefer to play with.
+Each fighter has different stats depending on who you prefer to play with.
 Some are faster, some are more powerful, but none are considered the ultimate fighter.

 The fighting is much the same.
 You must fight your way through a number of levels fighting baddies of varying strengths.
 Along the way you can pick up money and gold bars which increase your points tally, and food to help restore your life gauge.
 Occasionally, you will spot a 1-up.